Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising

 Our current implementation supports placement, site and publisher ids.
-As a result, each row of the file contains the corresponding placement, site and publisher ids and the associated floors for regular DSPs and Rebroadcasters.
-As illustration, Table~\ref{table::samplefloors} shows a sample of the output generated last November 8th, 2022.
-It contains three placement ids and corresponding floors for Regular DSPs and Rebroadcasters.
-In the table, we can see that for placement ID AAAA we attach a \$0.88 floor value in the bid request sent to regular DSPs and \$1.15 to Rebroadcasters.
+As a result, each row of the file contains the corresponding placement, site and publisher ids and the associated floors for $regular$ DSPs and $rebroadcasters$.
+As an illustration, Table~\ref{table::samplefloors} shows a sample of the output generated last November 8th, 2022.
+It contains three placement ids and corresponding floors for $regular$ DSPs and $rebroadcasters$.
+In the table, we can see that for placement ID AAAA we attach a \$0.88 floor value in bid requests sent to $regular$ DSPs and \$1.15 to $rebroadcasters$.

 The output file will be validated making sure that results are consistent with expectations.
-In production, this task is performed by the Validator Component that uses Tukey's Method to detect outliers.
+We use Tukey's Method to detect potential outliers in the results.
 If the output file passess the validation, it will be deployed in production. \item \bfseries Floors in production: \normalfont Every time there is an ad opportunity, the system looks at the deployed output and attaches the corresponding floor to the bid request. \end{enumerate}